-Sweet onions, apples, cherries, and squash are a few of the food crops in the Intermountain Semidesert Province that will benefit from strong native bee populations that boost pollination efficiency.
+Alfalfa, pumpkin, apples, and cherries are a few of the food crops in the Intermountain Semidesert and Desert Province that will benefit from strong native bee populations that boost pollination efficiency.
 Incorporate different plants throughout the farm that provide food for native populations when targeted crops are not in flower.